-When the staff and volunteers of COFO, the Council of Federated Organizations, met in December to chart the future of the Mississippi movement, it was the largest single collection of civil rights workers ever gathered together (350) in Mississippi.
+the Council of Federated Organizations, Dr. Henry, then, as now, state NAACP the Mississippi movement, it was the largest single collection of civil rights workers ever gathered together (350) in Mississippi.
 Not only that, but they were working on the largest group of programs any civil rights drive in history has ever undertaken.